homeworkprod/elcuestionario/README.rst

 A questionnaire (questions, their answers, and score ratings) is defined as JSON_ in a single file.

-The questions are presented in the order they are defined in the definition while the answers are shown in random order.
+The questions are presented in the order they are defined in the data file while the answers are shown in random order.

 Once all questions are answered, the user's score is calculated based on the answers' weight (as defined) and is presented with a suitable